3mdeb/news-and-ideas/blog/content/post/2023-09-12-simplifying-firmware-update.md

 ---
-title: 'Simplifying Firmware Updates in Dasharo'
+title: 'Optimizing Firmware Updates: Dasharo Firmware Update Mode for NovaCustom Laptops'
-abstract: "Updating your firmware is an important part of keeping your device
+abstract: "In this article, we'll dive into the latest feature that makes the
-          secure and reliable.
-Making this process as easy and reliable as possible is, therefore, a big focus for Dasharo.
-In this article we'll dive into the latest feature that make the update process a bit easier, and talk about where we want to go from here."
+           update process on NovaCustom laptops a bit easier, more user-friendly, and talk about where we want to go from here."
 cover: /covers/dasharo-sygnet.svg
 author: michal.kopec
 layout: post